Historical Notes

 Galla Placidia (392?-450) – The daughter of one Roman emperor and the mother of another, she administered the Empire as regent for her son from a palace in Ravenna for 25 years.
 She promoted the building and restoration of churches throughout the Empire, and the Mausoleum in Ravenna and its mosaics are considered among the ultimate expressions of the early Byzantine style.

-Sophocles’ Elektra – An actual play whose action aligns with how it is portrayed in the novel.
-We know that the young Alessandra Scala actually performed the role of Elektra in Florence.
-Poliziano actually complemented her performance in a public and creepily excessive way.
+Sophocles’ Elektra – An ancient Greek play whose action aligns with how it is portrayed in the novel.
+We know that the young Alessandra Scala performed the role of Elektra in Florence and that Poliziano complemented her performance in a public and creepily excessive way.

 The Golden Ass – A second-century CE Latin satiric novel by Apuleius.
 It tells the story of Lucius, a young man transformed into an ass by a witch’s spell.
 Lucius’s picaresque adventures in southern Italy as an ass hoping to return to human form depict the sometimes comic, sometimes brutal daily life in rural Italy before the rise of Rome’s empire.
 Machiavelli began, but did not finish, a satiric poem in terza-rima, ‘L’asino,’ based on Apuleius’s novel.